System Design Space

 Content Delivery Network (CDN)

-Content Delivery Network (CDN) is a geographically distributed network of servers that caches and delivers content to users from the nearest point of presence (PoP - Point of Presence).
-CDN is critical for modern web applications, reducing latency and load on origin servers.
+Content delivery network (CDN) is a geographically distributed layer of servers that caches and serves content from the nearest point of presence (PoP).
+For modern web products, it reduces latency and removes a large share of traffic from origin servers.

 Source